Avulsed: Biography

-The band's fourth full-length album, Gorespattered Suicide was recorded in Madrid at VRS Studios and the masters were later sent to Erik Rutan of Hate Eternal / ex-Morbid Angel who mixed and mastered the album at his Mana Recording Studios at Florida.
+The band's fourth full-length album, Gorespattered Suicide, was recorded in Madrid at VRS Studios.
+The masters were sent to Erik Rutan of Hate Eternal / ex-Morbid Angel, who mixed and mastered the album at his Mana Recording Studios in Florida.
 It was released in January 2005 by Slovakian label Metal Age Productions.
 This was followed by a tour in Japan (April 2005), European festivals including London Deathfest, Obscene Extreme (Czech Republic), Uncover Train Fest (Paris), plus a complete European tour (15 shows/11 countries) as headliners together with Italian grindcore act Grimness 69.

 Reanimations (2006) was released by Xtreem Music and shortly after also by Metal Age Productions.
-It included two new songs, a new version from an earlier demo song, three covers (of WASP, Gorefest and Exodus), plus eight bands performing Avulsed cover songs.
-September 2007 saw the first official Avulsed DVD release with Reanimating Russia 2007, recorded in Moscow in June 2007 during the band's second Russian tour, and released by Coyote Records.
+It included two new songs, a new version of an earlier demo song, three covers (of WASP, Gorefest and Exodus), plus eight bands performing Avulsed cover songs.
+September 2007 saw the first official Avulsed DVD release, Reanimating Russia 2007, recorded in Moscow in June 2007 during the band's second Russian tour, and released by Coyote Records.

-After three years of touring, Avulsed focussed on their fifth album, Nullo (The Pleasure of Self-Mutilation), recorded in Madrid at Room 101 Studios between October 2008 and May 2009 with Javier Fernández as engineer and producer.
-It utilised artwork and design from Mike Hrubovcak.
-This album was simultaneously released in June 2009 through Xtreem Music and Metal Age in Europe, Coyote in Russia and will see upcoming releases by Ibex Moon Records in the US, American Line in Mexico/Central America and Sylphorium for the South American territory.
+After three years of touring, Avulsed focused on their fifth album, Nullo (The Pleasure of Self-Mutilation), recorded in Madrid at Room 101 Studios between October 2008 and May 2009 with engineer and producer Javier Fernández.
+It used artwork and design by Mike Hrubovcak.
+This album was simultaneously released in June 2009 through Xtreem Music and Metal Age in Europe, and Coyote in Russia, and would see upcoming releases by Ibex Moon Records in the US, American Line in Mexico/Central America and Sylphorium for the South American territory.

-In March 2012 it was announced that drummer Riki had amicably parted ways with the band and replaced by Osckar.
+In March 2012, it was announced that drummer Riki had amicably parted ways with the band and replaced by Osckar.